Infineon/infineon-design-system-stencil/examples/wrapper-components/angular/README.md

 ### Using Stencil components from npm package (symlink to local Stencil library)

-Current solution using symlinks to test the local Angular wrapper library:
+Current solution using symlinks to test the local Angular wrapper library: (not possible to create symlinks outside of the Angular workspace)

 Go to:
 [Angular Components Workspace](../../../packages/components-angular)

-Run:
+Within this folder, run:

 ```bash
 npm i